fedspendingtransparency/data-act-broker-backend/README.md

 ```

 #### POST "/v1/confirm_email_token/"
 Checks the token sent by email.
 If successful, updates the user to email_confirmed.
 A call to this route should have JSON or form-urlencoded with key "token".
+If the token is invalid a failure message is returned.

 Example input: